ajuarjun/Web-Security-Authorization/README.md

 ## Level 5
 In Level-5 authentication, the packages that we work with are passport, passport-local, passport-local-mongoose and express-session and are used to create cookies to store user login sessions.
 The passport-local-mongoose package automatically salts and hashes the password for us.

+## Level 6
+In Level 6 authentication, we add google-oauth20 package so that we can sign in through google thereby our website doesn't need to store password.
+The passwords are stored at Google servers.